akoen/blog/content/posts/spy-and-traitor.md

 <!--more-->

 *The Spy and the Traitor* embodies why I love reading.
 It is an action movie told through words, and I could not put it down.
-There are secret drops, radioactive dust, perilous escapes across hostile borders and best of all it's completely true.
+There are secret drops, radioactive dust, perilous escapes across hostile borders and, best of all, it's completely true.

 Read this if you want to be entertained.